 - let you know the outcome and, if relevant, any action taken

-If you are still unhappy with the outcome, you can ask us to refer your complaint to an Innovate UK director.
-If your complaint is about a specific section or department, we will appoint a director from a different team.
+If you are still unhappy with the outcome, you can ask us to escalate your complaint.
+We will escalate it to an Innovate UK director or a head of department.
+If your complaint is about a specific section or department, we will appoint a director or head of department from a different team.
 If this isn’t possible then we will ask our chief executive to review your complaint.

 If you feel we have still not resolved your complaint, you can take it to the Parliamentary Commissioner for Administration.
 This is the Parliamentary Ombudsman.
 You can get information on how to do this from the Ombudsman.